Kong/docs.konghq.com/app/deck/file/combining/render.md

 title: Render
 ---

-Combines multiple complete configuration files and renders them as one Kong declarative config file.
+The `deck file render` command combines multiple complete configuration files and renders them as one Kong state file.

-This command renders a full declarative configuration in JSON or YAML format by assembling multiple files and populating defaults and environment substitutions.
-This command is useful to observe what configuration would be sent prior to synchronizing to the gateway.
+This command renders a full {{site.base_gateway}} configuration in JSON or YAML format by assembling multiple files and populating defaults and environment substitutions.
+This command is useful for observing what configuration would be sent prior to synchronizing to the Gateway.

 In comparison to the `deck file merge` command, the render command accepts complete configuration files, while `deck file merge` can operate on partial files.